Career Information for a Degree in Liberal Arts and Sciences

 Because of the diverse array of careers available to liberal arts and sciences majors, job outlook varies based on a graduate's chosen profession.
 With an associate's or bachelor's degree in liberal arts and sciences, one might qualify for teaching, business management or film editing positions.
 The U.S. Bureau of Labor Statistics (BLS) predicted that job opportunities for kindergarten and elementary school teachers would increase about 12% overall from 2012-2022.
 Similarly, a 12% job growth for administrative services was expected during that time period (www.bls.gov).

 Salary for liberal arts and sciences professionals also vary depending on the selected career.
 NACE's 2013 Student Survey reported that graduates of a liberal arts and sciences degree program received starting salaries of $42,300, on average.
-The survey showed that educational services was the top-paying industry for liberal arts graduates, with an average of $42,000 per year.
+The survey showed that educational services were the top-paying industry for liberal arts graduates, with an average of $42,000 per year.

 Related to Career Information for a Degree in Liberal Arts and Sciences